dfst/deepforge/docs/deployment/dockerized.rst

 Dockerized Installation
 -----------------------
 Each of the components are also available as docker containers.
+This page outlines the running of each of the main components as docker containers and connecting them as necessary.

 Database
 ~~~~~~~~